dimplefrancis/dimplefrancis/README.md

 ### 2. [California House Price Prediction](https://github.com/dimplefrancis/California-House-Price-Prediction) 🏠
 A project developed for the Oxford Hackathon in June 2024.
 This application predicts house prices in California using machine learning techniques.

-- **Key Feature:** Deployed using Streamlit for an interactive user experience
+- **Application:** [The California Dream Real Estate](https://housevalpredictor.streamlit.app/)Deployed using Streamlit for an interactive user experience

 ### 3. [Waste Cost Prediction in Manufacturing](https://github.com/dimplefrancis/Waste-Cost-Prediction) 🏭
 This project implements a machine learning model to predict waste costs in manufacturing processes.
 By analyzing various production factors, the model aims to help industries optimize their processes and reduce waste-related expenses.